Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Group Tests and Best Buys

-We've extensively tested out the latest daypacks for hiking, looking at options ranging from 15 litres through to 36 litres.
-Here are our favourites
+We've extensively tested out a range of different hiking daypacks, looking at options ranging from 15 litres through to 36 litres.
+Here are the best daypacks we've used.

 How To Choose The Best Daypack For Walking